Skip to content

 Try It

-Plug in your actual power dissipation, ambient temperature, and thermal resistance values and instantly see whether your heatsink choice has enough margin — or whether you need to rethink the design.
-Open the Heatsink Selection Calculator and run the numbers before your next prototype spin.
-It takes 30 seconds and can save you a board respin.
+Stop guessing at heatsink selection.
+Plug in your actual power dissipation, your real worst-case ambient temperature, and your thermal resistance values.
+See instantly whether your heatsink choice has enough margin or whether you need to rethink the design before you commit to a prototype.
+Open the Heatsink Selection Calculator and run the numbers.
+It takes maybe 30 seconds and can save you an entire board respin when you discover the thermal problem before manufacturing instead of after.

 Related Articles